argilla-io/distilabel/docs/api/knowledge_bases/index.md

 This section contains the API reference for the `distilabel` knowledge bases.

-For more information on how the [`KnowledgeBase`][distilabel.knowledge_bases.KnowledgeBase] works and see some examples.
+For more information on how the [`KnowledgeBase`][distilabel.knowledge_bases.base.KnowledgeBase] works and see some examples.

-::: distilabel.knowledge_bases.base
+::: distilabel.knowledge_bases.base.KnowledgeBase